 Dentists provide an essential health care service.
 They are highly respected within the community.
 Dentists are skilled, conscientious, civic-minded individuals who work with community leaders, educators, other health professionals and government officials.
 They often volunteer services to school health programs and to elderly, handicapped or poor citizens, demonstrating a selflessness that is a hallmark of professionalism.

 Dentistry allows you to be your own boss.
 Dentists can balance their personal and professional lives to meet their individual needs and desires.
 Dentistry provides opportunities in a variety of private and public settings including private practice, teaching, research, public health and administration.

 The average income of a dentist is in the highest 8 percent of U.S. family income.
 The demand for dental care will continue to grow.
 The number of older adults who are keeping their teeth longer is increasing.
-They are more aware of the importance of regular dental care and require more dental services.
-Geriatric dental care and the greatly increased demand for newer services, such as cosmetic dentistry, will also contribute to this growth.
+People are more aware of the importance of regular dental care and therefore more dental services are required.
+Geriatric dental care and the greatly increased demand for newer services, such as implant cosmetic dentistry, will also contribute to this growth of the profession.

 A career in dentistry is personally fulfilling.
-Dentists perform an important public service to help people maintain their health and appearance.
 To serve the present and future oral health needs of their patients, dentists enjoy the challenge of a lifetime of learning.
-Tomorrow's dentists will be at the cutting edge of high technology, making the practice of dentistry even more exciting and rewarding than it is today.
+Tomorrow’s dentists will be at the cutting edge of modern technology, making the practice of dentistry even more exciting and rewarding than it is today.

 There are more than 140,000 active dentists in the U.S. today.
 Most dentists practice general dentistry, giving them the capability of providing comprehensive care to a wide variety of patients.
 Some dentists choose to limit their practices to one of the nine recognized dental specialties.